-It’s not the first time that I’ve watched and reviewed a documentary movie.
-If the subject matter is relevant to the site, such reviews are appreciated by the readers.
+It’s not the first time I’ve watched and reviewed a documentary movie.
+If the subject matter is relevant to the site, the readers appreciate such reviews.
 That’s why, when I came upon the Danish short film 12 toner ned (12 Notes Down), I felt compelled to feature it on the site.
 Directed by Andreas Koefoed, the film focuses on the experiences of a young member of the Royal Chapel Choir as he realizes that his changing voice would require him to stop singing.

 Life is always changing.
 One must learn to embrace each change and adjust to it.
-In a society that encourages people not to be quitters, it can be extremely hard for a young boy to make a decision to quit the choir that has been such an essential part of his life.
-He then has to reinvent himself and essentially come-of-age.
+In a society that encourages people not to be quitters, it can be tough for a young boy to decide to quit the choir that has been such an essential part of his life.
+He then has to reinvent himself and essentially come of age.

 12 Notes Down Trailer